Quitclaim Deeds: A Useful Guide

 Feb 29, 2024

-ASHLEY KILROYThe home buying process is usually chock-full of showings, offer letters, paperwork and occasional letdowns.
-But what if your path to homeownership involves inheriting property from a family member, sharing ownership with a spouse or partner, or simply fixing issues with the home’s title?
+The home buying process is usually chock-full of showings, offer letters, paperwork and occasional letdowns.
+What if your path to homeownership involves inheriting property from a family member, sharing ownership with a spouse or partner, or simply fixing issues with the home’s title?
 In these situations, quitclaim deeds allow these transfers to occur with minimal hassle.

 Quitclaim deeds are a quick way to transfer interest in real estate.
-However, homeowners don’t use them when selling their houses.
-The following information will help you decide if a quitclaim deed is right for your situation.
+The following information will help you decide if a quitclaim deed is right for you.

 What Is A Quitclaim Deed On A House Or Property?